TorGuard ReviewPosted Nov. 10, 2018, 2:21 p.m. by Jonathan

 - Choose from two different versions, the Lite, and the Viscosity version.
 If you aren't sure which one to choose, Lite is much simpler and more suited to beginners.

-- After you've entered your personal info, you get to choose which server to connect to.
+- After you've entered your info, you get to choose which server to connect to.
 You can also choose the encryption protocol as there are TCP and UDP available.

 - One can also choose between different encryption levels, but you surely need just one, the AES-256, as it provides the utmost security.